Cloud security: a guide for small businesses

 Watch for these warning signs:

 Never share passwords over email or phone.
-Legitimate providers won't ask for them.
+Legitimate providers will not ask for them.
 If you're unsure whether a request is genuine, contact the organisation directly using a phone number or website you know is real.

 Staff training is one of the most effective security investments you can make.
 Human error causes most security breaches, so helping your team recognise and avoid threats protects your entire business.